Welcome to “The Woodstock of Biology” · Tel-Aviv, February 13-14, 2020

 We’ll combine Woodstock with Plan(e)t an art exhibition focusing on survival, consumption and exploitation of natural resources.
 Leading artists, local and international, will create together with scholars working on groundbreaking research projects.
 The show will showcase the potential of combining artistic and scientific knowledge.
 Here's "Theater of the Sun" by Fallen Fruit, David Allen Burns and Austin Young, (2018) commissioned by Manifesta 12, Palermo, Sicily:

 We'll present short talks.
 ONLY unpublished stuff, otherwise what’s the point.
 The idea is to get to know each other, we'll devote most of the time for interactions.
-Each presenter will have only 2 slides, that will be posted on Twitter:
+Each presenter will have only 2 slides, that will be posted on Twitter.
+Oh!
+And each speaker will have a Walk Up Song!

 The 2 day schedule will be published soon, we promise it’ll special and a lot of fun.